Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Introduction

-\forus{To understand the mechanisms underlying the self-assembly of dense actin bundles from a low-density isotropic cortex, we develop a theory for the self-organization of dense nematic structures in the actomyosin cytoskeleton based on a nematic active gel theory \cite{salbreux2009,anne2016,julicher2018} but accounting for density variations and compressibility \cite{PhysRevLett.95.258103,companion_paper}.
-In our theory, nematic patterning is driven by activity rather than by a more conventional crowding mechanism \cite{e2011,doostmohammadi2018}.
-Linear stability analysis and fully nonlinear simulations show that, when coupled to nematodynamics, the well-known patterning mechanism based on self-reinforcing flows \cite{bois2011,callan2013,hannezo2015} leads to a rich diversity of patterns combining density and nematic order.
-See \cite{PhysRevLett.95.258103} for a related study, further discussed later.
-The geometry and dynamics of the emergent patterns are very similar to those observed in diverse cellular contexts.} Finally, we test the key requirements on phenomenological activity parameters for such self-organization according to our theory using discrete network simulations.
+\forus{Theoretical models of stress fibers often assume from the outset the existence of dense actin bundles, possibly embedded in an isotropic network \cite{RIEDEL2025105950}, although previous work has studied the emergence of nematic rings as a result of localized activity gradients \cite{salbreux2009}.
+In the field of active nematics, many theoretical studies have examined the well-known hydrodynamical bend/splay instability arising in uniform active systems with pre-existing long-range orientational order \cite{simha2002,ramaswamy2007,doostmohammadi2018}.
+However, the question of how patterns of orientational order arise from an isotropic and uniform system as a result of activity has received very little attention, and has been based so far on models that do not capture fundamental physical features of actomyosin gels as discussed below \cite{PhysRevLett.95.258103,Santhosh2020}.
+Here, to understand the mechanisms underlying the self-assembly of dense actin bundles from a low-density isotropic cortex, we develop a theory for the self-organization of dense nematic structures in the actomyosin cytoskeleton based on a nematic active gel theory accounting for density variations and compressibility.
+In our theory, nematic patterning is driven by activity rather than by a more conventional crowding mechanism.
+Linear stability analysis and fully nonlinear simulations show that, when coupled to nematodynamics, the well-known patterning mechanism based on self-reinforcing flows \cite{bois2011,kumar2014,callan2013,hannezo2015,mietke2019_2,barberi2023localized} leads to a rich diversity of patterns combining density and nematic order.
+The geometry and dynamics of the emergent patterns are very similar to those observed in diverse cellular contexts.
+Finally, we test key assumptions of our phenomenological theory leading to such self-organization using discrete network simulations. }